 Appropriate Vaccine Usage

-This indicates the percentage of patients that received the flu and pneumonia vaccines.
+This indicates the percent of residents that were given the flu and pneumonia vaccines.
 Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This tells you the percentage of patients that required increased assistance with activities of daily living over time.
+This metric is a measure of the percentage of long-term stay patients who needed increased assistance with activities of daily living over time.
+ADL's include activities such as taking medications and continence.

 Ability to Keep Residents Mobile

-This tells you the percentage of residents who maintained mobility over time.
-Optimizing mobility is usually a good sign for residents' health.
+This tells you the percentage of residents who were able to retain mobility over time.
+Optimizing mobility can be a good sign for residents' well-being.

 Hospitalizations